-No matter what washing machine you use, after enough washes it begins accumulating dirt which could lead to terrible smells or the growth of mould, never mind being less effective in cleaning your clothes.
-Luckily, using only a few common household items, there are certain steps you can take to revive your washing machine and restore its look and efficacy.
+No matter what washing machine you use, after enough washes it begins accumulating dirt which could lead to terrible smells or the growth of mould, never mind being less effective at cleaning your clothes.
+Luckily, using only a few common household items, there are certain steps you can take to revive and clean your washing machine to restore its look and efficacy.

 Follow along and learn the step-by-step guide for cleaning both: